mashgin/deep_learning_tutorial_with_caffe/README.md

 ![circle](/examples/circ_1.png) 		![square](/examples/squ_1.png)

-If these are completely new to you have a look at this [tutorial](http://adilmoujahid.com/posts/2016/06/introduction-deep-learning-python-caffe/).
+If concepts like neural nets, layers, nodes, backpropagation ... are completely new to you I recommend having a look at this [tutorial](http://adilmoujahid.com/posts/2016/06/introduction-deep-learning-python-caffe/).
 Chapters 1, 2 and 3 helped me out a lot.
 For those of you who have more time or are more serious about getting into deep learning this [book](http://neuralnetworksanddeeplearning.com/) is very well written.

 ### Getting Caffe running in Docker

-I would strongly advise you to get Caffe working with [Docker](https://www.docker.com/products/docker#).
-Go ahead and install Docker following the instructions in the link.
-Go ahead and create an image with the Docker file in the repo, run a container with the image and the files mounted in the container.
+I would strongly advise you to get Caffe working with Docker.
+Go ahead and install [Docker](https://www.docker.com/products/docker#).
+Create an image with the Docker file in the repo, run a container with the image and the python files from the repo mounted in the container.
 If you're having trouble with this see the [Docker.md](https://github.com/mashgin/deep_learning_tutorial_with_caffe/blob/master/Docker.md) for more detailed instructions.

 Now it's time to build your first neural net, train it and use it to distinguish images of circles and squares!